justingrant94/BackEnd--Project4/README.md

 **Commenting on favorite players:**

 I wanted to allow the users that have registered to only be able to leave comments and delete comments that they have created under the players cards, which appears on the bottom of the page of every player.

  <img width="287" alt="Screenshot 2022-06-21 at 14 02 46" src="https://user-images.githubusercontent.com/73545574/175280896-96419496-dc3e-4df4-9bbb-796ba698e3c8.png">

  <img width="375" alt="Screenshot 2022-06-21 at 14 02 55" src="https://user-images.githubusercontent.com/73545574/175280928-6a36aa00-31d4-42b5-ba57-70afb7337ce7.png">

 **Challenges:**

-**1.** My first challenge was allowing the user to register and then not having to log in again - which I never managed to overcome due to the deadline fast approaching, which left me quite puzzled. - that is something that I am looking to rectify in the near future.
+**1.** My first challenge was allowing the user to register and then not having to log in again - which I never managed to overcome due to the deadline fast approaching, which left me quite puzzled. - That is something that I am looking to rectify in the near future.
 **2.** Working with reactBootstrap for the first time on my own, I got off to a slow start which I struggled with for a little time.
 However, after taking a break and creating a map of what I want to achieve and just playing around with it, I managed to get it to work with the way I envisioned it to look to a certain extent.

 **Bugs**

-1. The authenticated user is unable to delete their comment which i was working on for sometime but for the love of me I couldn't figure out how to sort it out, which is something that I would love to be able to fix in the future as comments cant be deleted on the front end.
+1. The authenticated user is unable to delete their comment which i was working on for sometime but for the love of me I couldn't figure out how to sort it out, which is something that I would love to be able to fix in the future as comments can't be deleted on the frontend.

 **Future Improvements**